Palermo cruise port

 Palermo cruise port entrance

-• Taxis are available on the pier and the ride to the city center takes 15-20€ per vehicle one way.
+Taxis wait at the pier.
+A ride to the city center costs 15–20€ per vehicle one way.

 Palermo local bus info